boegel/easybuild-wiki/Setting-up-your-own-easyblocks-repository.md

 #### Package initialisation by Python

-When Python wanders through the Python search path, it will initialise any Python package it comes across by executing its `__init__.py` file.
+When Python wanders through the Python path, it will initialise any Python package it comes across by executing its `__init__.py` file.
 And here's the catch: Python will only actually execute the **first** `__init__.py` file it comes across for each package.